ConduitPlatform/Conduit/libraries/grpc-sdk/README.md

----
-name: Grpc-SDK
-route: /grpc-sdk
-menu: Development
----

 # Conduit SDK module

-This module provides a framework to bind all conduit modules in a safe way.
+This module provides a framework to bind all conduit modules in a safe and consistent way.

-It is also used to register and replace modules.
-In future this can be used to entirely replace the routing provider for example or the cms with another implementation.
+It is also used to provide syntactic sugar, that make development easier.

 ## Build Steps

 - run build.sh
 - run npm build

-## Features [WIP]
+## Features

-- Defines an Interface for all modular functionalities of Conduit
+- Service registration & Discovery
+- Route registration
+- Provides wrappers for grpc handlers to support async
+- Parses incoming requests and outgoing responses to JSON
+- Provides health check service out of the box
+- Manages the grpc server so you don't have to
-- Provides constructors for model declaration in Conduit
+- Provides typings for common Conduit models

-### TODO

-- EVERYTHING